ericj303/serverless-sam-crud-api-auth0/README.md

 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modified IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

+Here is an example of the correct responses.
+If you simply hit enter, then the value in ["value"] brackets is used.
+	Stack Name [icecream-service]:
+	AWS Region [us-east-2]:
+	#Shows you resources changes to be deployed and require a 'Y' to initiate deploy
+	Confirm changes before deploy [y/N]: N
+	#SAM needs permission to be able to create roles to connect to the resources in your template
+	Allow SAM CLI IAM role creation [Y/n]: Y IceCreamFunction may not have authorization defined, Is this okay? [y/N]: y Save arguments to configuration file [Y/n]: Y
+	SAM configuration file [samconfig.toml]:
+	SAM configuration environment [default]:

 ## Use the SAM CLI to build and test locally

 Build your application with the `sam build` command.